techidaily/site-facebook/source/_posts/navigating-facebooks-suggested-feeds.md

  "Suggested for you" is a Facebook feature that suggests relevant content based on the user's activity.
 Users may see videos similar to one they have commented on, a photo they have just downloaded, or an article they have spent several minutes reading.

  Facebook suggests such content to keep users glued to the app for longer, but how does it determine what content to suggest?
-According to[Meta's help center](https://web.facebook.com/business/help/1082519118875784?%5Frdc=1&%5Frdr) , suggested content on Facebook is influenced by three main factors: related content, related topics, and location.
+According to [Meta's help center](https://web.facebook.com/business/help/1082519118875784?%5Frdc=1&%5Frdr) , suggested content on Facebook is influenced by three main factors: related content, related topics, and location.

 Hence, the content you see as suggestions is based on the following: